Frequently Asked Questions

 - "Isolation" refers to separating a sick person from others.

 - "Quarantine" refers to separating people who are not sick, but may have been exposed to an illness, from others.
+Individuals who are fully vaccinated against COVID-19 do not have to quarantine if exposed to COVID-19 unless symptoms develop.

 You can read more about the distinction between these terms here.